SirMefju/SirMefju/README.md

 ⛰️ Is my Everest really Everest or just a nice CRUD in py?
 :page_with_curl: Engineer work: an application for research custom neural networks.
 :school: <a href="https://pg.edu.pl">Gdańsk University of Technology</a>: Master of Computer Science
 :office: <a href="https://www.ergo.com/pl-PL/Microsites/ETS/Start">ET&S</a>: Junior Developer
+:octocat: I treat GitHub as a private repository for code snippets.

 ### I am working and interested in:
 <img align="left" alt="Python" width="26px" src="https://icon-library.com/images/python-icon-png/python-icon-png-28.jpg" />